ambrosus/ambrosus-bridge/README.md

 1. Relay get event `Transfer(event_id, withdraw_queue)` from AmbBridge
 2. Checks that `event_id == EthBridge.inputEventId + 1`, otherwise look for Transfer with a matching event\_id
-3. waits for N next blocks (safety blocks)
+3. Waits for N next blocks (safety blocks)
-4. creates receipts proof (see below)
+4. Build the `submit` transaction with data from Transfer event
-5. encodes the blocks (event and safety block) depending on the network consensus: BlockPoA or BlockPoW (see below)
+5. Sign transaction with MPC in consensus with other relays
-6. calls EthBridge method `submitTransfers`
+6. Master relay send signed transaction to blockchain

 ### Fees